 Mobile recharge is probably the most used service offered by all the e-wallets in Nepal.
-You no longer need to go to the nearby shop to buy recharge card, scratch it, and dial the recharge codes.
+You no longer need to go to the nearby shop to buy a recharge card, scratch it, and dial the recharge codes.
 Simply fill up your mobile number in the app menu and your mobile will be recharged.

 4. Movie Ticketing and Airline Ticketing

-Gone are the days of staying in a long queue to buy a ticket for movies, and visit travel agents for airlines ticketing.
-These days, you can simply book tickets of your favorite movie from home, select a particular seat in the theater, and pay for the ticket from the mobile wallet app itself.
+Gone are the days of staying in a long queue to buy a ticket for movies, and visit travel agents for airline ticketing.
+These days, you can simply book tickets for your favorite movie from home, select a particular seat in the theater, and pay for the ticket from the mobile wallet app itself.
 You can simply take a screenshot of the ticket thus rendered on your phone and show it to enter the theater.
 Looks simple and interesting, isn’t it?

 5. Booking Hotels

 Khalti recently tied-up with the popular international hotel aggregator, OYO to make hotel booking easier for Nepalese.
-Now, you no longer need to go to individual hotel’s website to make hotel reservations.
+Now, you no longer need to go to an individual hotel’s website to make hotel reservations.
 Furthermore, you can make one-touch payments for hotel rooms through Khalti wallet for both app and web-based bookings.

 In addition to providing the above-mentioned services, mobile wallets also offer lucrative cashback and bonuses.
 Users also can see records of every transaction they make.
 This will ultimately make one aware of his/her spending capacity.

 In many countries, economies are slowly going digital, and cash is on the verge of getting obsolete as one can carry out all sorts of transactions through cards or mobile wallets.
-As per the latest statistics of Nepal Rastra Bank, there are around 0.9 million people using e-banking services in Nepal and 5.6 million mobile banking users, with a linear growth.
-Whereas the number of mobile wallet users is at a tiny fraction compared to the above figures of mobile banking, however, it is seeing an exponential growth.
-If the usage growth of mobile wallet users is to continue at the current rate, cashless future of Nepal is not a distant dream.
+As per the latest statistics of Nepal Rastra Bank, there are around 0.9 million people using e-banking services in Nepal and 5.6 million mobile banking users, with linear growth.
+Whereas the number of mobile wallet users is at a tiny fraction compared to the above figures of mobile banking, however, it is seeing exponential growth.
+If the usage growth of mobile wallet users is to continue at the current rate, the cashless future of Nepal is not a distant dream.